-The C-DIAS Fellowship in Addiction Dissemination and Implementation (D&I) Science is designed for early to mid-career individuals who have a goal of using rigorous methods in D&I science to improve public access to a high quality of addiction treatment.
-The C-DIAS D&I Fellowship enables individuals to maintain full-time employment at their institutions while participating in the Fellowship.
+The C-DIAS Fellowship in Addiction Implementation Science is designed for early to mid-career individuals who have a goal of using rigorous methods in Implementation science to improve public access to high quality addiction treatment.
+The C-DIAS Fellowship enables individuals to maintain full-time employment at their institutions while participating in the Fellowship.

-The program is a one year (Sept 2025-Sept 2026), primarily virtual fellowship experience, with a possibility of extending to a second year.
+The program is a one year (September 2025-September 2026), primarily virtual fellowship experience, with a possibility of extending to a second year.
 The fellowship experience includes a few days at Stanford University (September 10-12, 2025) to connect with the cohort of C-DIAS Fellows and C-DIAS Expert Faculty and Advisory Board Members.

-This semi-structured, individually tailored fellowship features two tracks: 1) a Research Track with a goal of preparation for an NIH-funded addiction D&I research career and 2) a Learning Health Systems Track with a goal of applying D&I methods for substance use as an embedded researcher or improvement specialist.
+This semi-structured, individually tailored fellowship features two tracks: 1) a Research Track with a goal of preparation for an NIH-funded addiction implementation science research career and 2) a Learning Health Systems Track with a goal of applying implementation methods for substance use as an embedded researcher or improvement specialist.

 Applications due by April 30, 2025 for a September 2025 start